Hoyasumii/bee-movie/README.md

 Is that a bee joke?

-That's the kind of stuf
+That's the kind of stuff